Apple cider vinegar is a kitchen staple that has several impressive health benefits.

 Simply pour some apple cider vinegar into a cup, add a few drops of dish soap (so that any trapped flies sink), and you’re good to go.

 Adding vinegar to the water you use to boil or poach eggs can help you produce consistently good eggs.
 This is because the protein in egg whites firms up more quickly when exposed to a more acidic liquid (15).

 When you’re poaching eggs, you want the egg whites to firm up as quickly as possible so the eggs keep their shape.

 Using vinegar when boiling eggs can also speed up the coagulation, or clotting, of the egg whites.
 This can be useful if the shell cracks while the egg is being boiled.

 Another way to use apple cider vinegar when cooking is to make a marinade.

-In fact, apple cider vinegar is a popular ingredient in many steak marinades, as it gives the meat a nice sweet and sour flavor.
+In fact, apple cider vinegar is a popular ingredient in many steak marinades.
+This is because it gives meat a nice sweet-and-sour flavor.

 Pesticide residue on fruits and vegetables can be a concern for many people.

 That’s why some people like to wash their fruits and vegetables in apple cider vinegar.
 The hope is that it’ll remove more of the chemical residues than water alone.